India Photos

 *takes deep breath*

 I just completed Week 1 in downtown Toronto.
-All these years of loving this city, yet this is the first time I’ve actually lived here.
-No more 4 hour drives to party on the weekend.
-Instead, just a 15 minute ride on the “vomit comet”.
+All these years of loving this city, yet this is the first time I’ve actually stayed her for an extended period.
+No more 4 hour drives to just party on the weekend.
+Instead, I can visit nearly all my friends via a 15 minute ride on transit.
 My place is small… “tiny” actually, but it’s starting to grow on me.
 I’ve never lived in such a small space before, which is proposing challenges to me.
 So far, so good.
 I can now truly appreciate Apartment Therapy.
 I also now have my workstation built.
 It feels good to again be using Linux.
 I suppose it must sound crazy for a Microsoft Certified Systems Engineer to say that he’s happy to be using Linux.
 Just consider it an educated decision.
+Won’t be getting any work using open source software, any-time soon, but I’m on break and building new skills.
+Been loving this time off.

-I live in Parkdale, a few blocks from Liberty Village.
-They say it’s the creative hub of Canada (at least, “one of”).
+They say that Parkdale is the creative hub of Canada (at least, “one of”).
 Last week I ran into a mixer right in the middle of Liberty Village.
 I met a few people in marketing, animation and information technology.
 Areas I’m familiar with, so there was much to talk about.
 I feel like I’m following the right path and I find it funny how everything fell into place.
+Not interested in “work”, but it was good to connect with a familiar vibe.

-Included in the benefits, I’m now minutes away from High Park.
-A few weeks back I brought my camera out and took some footage, and here’s one of the highlights.
+A few weeks back I brought my camera out and took some footage in High Park, and here’s one of the highlights.
 One squirrel chasing around another squirrel, with a cameo appearance by a bird.
 These little guys feel a little bigger when running around in slow motion, but their personality really shines through.

 Unfortunately, I decided against doing my own voice-over.
 Next time, I promise.